-- 1. receive the quarterly report ending 30 September 2020 on the status of delivering the Capital Works Program - 2. endorse the proposed funding adjustments as presented by Attachment 4.1.1 and Table 2 below.
+1. receive the quarterly report ending 30 September 2020 on the status of delivering the Capital Works Program

 This report is the first quarter report for the 2020/21 CWP.
 The period of reporting is from 1 July 2020 to 30 September 2020.
 The CWP is comprised of those projects endorsed by Council as part of the 2020/21 Capital Works budget, projects identified for carry forward from the 2019/20 program and approved projects that have received grant funding during the financial year.